 "During an era when male jazz singers are few and far between, a new recording by Ken Slavin is a welcome event. . .
 Slavin loves to sing songs written long before he was born, standards from the 1930s through the 50s.
 Based in San Antonio, he (has) become established as arguably the city’s top jazz crooner or saloon singer."
 (SCOTT YANOW, LOS ANGELES JAZZ SCENE.)

 In addition to many long-running gigs at local hotels and nightspots, Ken has appeared at most major concert venues in the city, including the historic Charline McCombs Empire Theatre, the Majestic Theatre, the Carver Cultural Center, the Ruth Taylor Concert Hall at Trinity University, the Josephine Theater and the Church Bistro & Theatre at King William.
 He also has enjoyed success in Austin, billed as "The Music Capital of Texas," where he headlines several times a month at the swanky III Forks Restaurant and Lounge in the heart of the trendy Second Street District.

-Over the years, Ken has starred in many self-produced concerts (including a six-year series benefiting the San Antonio AIDS Foundation), appeared on numerous TV and radio programs, and is in strong demand for galas, private parties, wedding receptions and other special events.
+Over the years, Ken has starred in many self-produced concerts (including a six-year series benefiting the San Antonio AIDS Foundation) and is in strong demand for galas, private parties, wedding receptions and other special events.

 While he loves his adopted home town of San Antonio, he hopes that continued hard work, practice and seasoning will help him to eventually spread his musical wings beyond the Alamo City.
 He still contemplates going on the road one day, landing gigs on the two coasts and in Europe.
 "I want to keep growing as a singer -- and see where it will take me," he says.